Mangyan: Origins

 Before the Spaniards arrived in Mindoro, the people traded with the Chinese extensively, with thousands of pieces of supporting archaeological evidence found in Puerto Galera and in written Chinese references.
 A division was created among the people of Mindoro when the Spaniards came.
 There were the Iraya Mangyans, who isolated themselves from the culture of the Spaniards, and the lowland Tagalogs who submitted themselves to Christianity.
 These two groups only interacted for economic matters through trading forest goods from the Mangyan and consumer goods for the lowlanders.

 Despite being grouped as one tribe, Mangyans differ in many ways.
 In comparison to the technological advance between the two geographical divisions, the southern Mangyan are considered more advanced as seen in their use of weaving, pottery and system of writing.
 In contrast, the northern Mangyan are simpler in their way of living.
 Their language, as in the rest of the Philippines, came from the Austronesian language family.
 However, even if they are defined as one ethnic group, the tribes used different languages.
 On the average, they only share 40% of their vocabulary.

 Another difference between tribes is the date of their arrival in the Philippines.
 A theory suggests that the southern Mangyan were already present by 900 AD while the northern Mangyan are believed to have arrived hundreds of years later.
 The Spanish authorities had documented their existence since their arrival in the 16th century.
 However, historians suggest that the Mangyans may have been the first Filipinos to trade with the Chinese.
 Examples of this relationship are seen in the burial caves, as porcelains and other potteries abound.
 However, not much ethnographic research has been made except for the tribal and linguistic differences that may lead to the indication that the tribes can be treated separately.

 Ancestral lands

 Mangyan communities inhabit the island of Mindoro, laying claim to 40,000 hectares of forest lands.
 Hanunuo, Gubatnon, and Ratagnon (Hagura) Mangyan of Occidental Mindoro received a certificate of ancestral domain title (CADT) in December 2010 from President Benigno Aquino III.
 In July 2022, Tadyawan and Tau-buid Mangyan were the first Indigenous communities in Oriental Mindoro to receive their CADT from the National Commission on Indigenous Peoples.
 The title covers 3,270.78 hectares of ancestral lands in Sabang in Pinamalayan town and Buong Lupa in Gloria town.
+Mangyan ancestral lands have been subjected to militarization and land-grabbing while Mangyan communities have been subjected to violent attacks, arrests, and various forms of human rights violations.